 The sole proprietorship is by far the cheapest and easiest way for you to legally organize your inventing business.
-You don’t need permission from the government, you don’t pay any fees, and there are no complex legal documents to be drafted, meetings to attend or forms to file.
-The only exception is if you want to use a name other than your own name to identify your business.
-In this event, you’ll have to file a fictitious business name statement.
-Depending on where you’re located, you might also need to obtain a business license.
-Neither task is very difficult.
+You do not need permission from the government, you do not pay any fees, and there are no complex legal documents to be drafted, meetings to attend or forms to file.
+Consequently, you generally do not need a lawyer to "begin" the business.

-If you earn a profit, the money is added to any other income you have and that total is taxed.
-If you incur a loss, you can generally use it to offset income from other sources -- for example, salary from a job, interest or investment income or your spouse’s income if you’re married and file a joint tax return.
+If you earn a profit, the money is added to any other income you have, and that total is taxed.
+If you incur a loss, you can generally use it to offset income from other sources, such as salary from a job, interest or investment income, or your spouse’s income (if you’re married and file a joint tax return).
 From a tax standpoint, this makes sole proprietorships ideal for independent inventors who expect to incur losses for some time.

 Although you are taxed on your total income regardless of its source, the IRS does want to know about the profitability of your business.
 To show whether you have a profit or loss from your sole proprietorship, you must file IRS Schedule C, Profit or Loss From Business, with your tax return.
-On this form you list all your business income and deductible expenses.
+On this form, you list all your business income and deductible expenses.

-However, sole proprietors do have to pay self-employment taxes -- that is, Social Security and Medicare taxes -- on their net self-employment income.
-These taxes must be paid four times a year along with income taxes in the form of estimated taxes.
-(See Chapter 8, Section D.) But, sole proprietor inventors need only pay self-employment taxes if they earn a profit from inventing.
-Inventors who incur losses don’t have to worry about these taxes.
+However, sole proprietors do have to pay self-employment taxes, namely Social Security and Medicare taxes, on their net self-employment income.
+These taxes must be paid four times a year, along with income taxes in the form of estimated taxes.
+But, sole proprietor inventors need only pay self-employment taxes if they earn a profit from inventing.
+Inventors who incur losses do not have to worry about these taxes.

-EXAMPLE: Lisa is a sole proprietor inventor who also holds a full-time job as an electrical engineer.
+Consider an example.
+Lisa is a sole proprietor inventor who also holds a full-time job as an electrical engineer.
 During her first year of inventing, she incurs $10,000 in expenses and earns nothing, giving her a $10,000 loss from her inventing business.
 She reports this loss on IRS Schedule C, which she files with her personal income tax return (Form 1040).
 Since Lisa is a sole proprietor, she can deduct this $10,000 loss from any income she has, including her $100,000 annual salary from her engineering job.
 This saves her about $4,000 in taxes for the year.
 Because Lisa earned no money from inventing for the year, she did not have to pay any self-employment taxes.